 Pricecheck is able to compare the features, specifications and price of multiple products, and is a useful tool for online shoppers to differentiate between the sometimes overwhelming choice of products available online.
 Google Shopping and Shopping.com are two other examples of these services.
 These websites are also extremely useful for small to medium-sized online retailers facing increasing competition, who struggle to optimize for search and allocate large budgets for paid advertising.
 When used correctly, these channels can be well worth the spend, driving good conversions for your online shop, with little hassle.

 Before you start engaging with these sites, you need to ensure your website is up-to-date with product images, descriptions and item numbers.
 To get your products listed on these sites, you’ll need to provide a feed (typically in XML format) of all your products.
 Each platform may have slightly different data requirements, so it is highly recommended that you use a feed management tool such as ShoppingFeeder to streamline the process.
 Data feed management plugins connect to your e-commerce platform, and enable you to generate the required feed in a single click.
 Your product and pricing information will also automatically be kept up-to-date.

-Once the required data has been processed by the site, the comparison channel will then display your product information to their visitors, alongside competitor’s products.
-Most operate on a Cost Per Click (CPC) model, so you pay a fee every time someone clicks on one of your products and is directed to your website.
+Once the required data has been processed by the site, Pricecheck will then display your product information to visitors, alongside competitor’s products.
+Most comparison channels operate on a Cost Per Click (CPC) model, so you pay a fee every time someone clicks on one of your products and is directed to your website.
 However, unlike other CPC marketing tools, people who click through to your site have been actively looking for this product and you can therefore expect a higher conversion rate than some of your other lead generation activities.
 There are a few free product comparison sites out there, so it is worth testing your top-selling products on both.
 Some sites also have a paid “featured product” service which may be worth testing too.